ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

  cd /usr/local/cuda/lib64/
  ls -lha libcudnn*
  ```
 - You should see two symlinks (bold teal) and one single file.
-Something like this:
+If libcudnn.so and libcudnn.so.7 are not symlinks (i.e hard links) then this is the reason why you got this error:
  ```
  /usr/local/cuda/lib64$ ls -lha libcudnn* lrwxrwxrwx 1 root root  13 Mar 25 23:56 libcudnn.so
 lrwxrwxrwx 1 root root  17 Mar 25 23:55 libcudnn.so.7
 -rwxr-xr-x 1 root root 76M Mar 25 23:27 libcudnn.so.7.6.5
 ```
-- If libcudnn.so and libcudnn.so.7 are not symlinks then this is the reason why you got this error.
-Cudnn downloaded from nvidia has symbolic link but when copied to other location, it losses the sym link info.
+- Cudnn downloaded from nvidia has symbolic link but when copied to other location, it losses the sym link info.
 If so, this is what you need to do:
 ```
 /usr/local/cuda/lib64$ sudo rm libcudnn.so
 /usr/local/cuda/lib64$ sudo rm libcudnn.so.7